signalwire/docusaurus-plugins/packages/docusaurus-plugin-llms-txt/README.md

 # @signalwire/docusaurus-plugin-llms-txt

-A powerful Docusaurus plugin that generates Markdown versions of your HTML pages and creates an `llms.txt` index file for AI/LLM consumption.
-Perfect for making your documentation easily accessible to Large Language Models while maintaining human-readable markdown files.
+A Docusaurus plugin that transforms your documentation into AI-friendly formats.
+It automatically converts your site's rendered HTML pages into clean markdown files and generates an `llms.txt` index file, making your documentation easily consumable by Large Language Models while preserving the human-readable experience.

-## What is this Plugin?

-This plugin bridges the gap between human-readable documentation and AI consumption.
-While your Docusaurus site provides a beautiful, interactive experience for human users, this plugin automatically generates clean, structured formats that AI systems can easily understand and process.

 **Perfect for**: API documentation, internal knowledge bases, developer resources, and any documentation that you want to make accessible to AI assistants, chatbots, or LLM-powered tools.

+## How It Works

+This plugin processes your **final HTML output** after Docusaurus builds your site, not your source MDX/MD files.
+This approach captures fully rendered components, resolved data, and processed content that only exists after build time.
+The HTML is then converted through a sophisticated pipeline that extracts clean content, processes it through rehype/remark transformations, and outputs pristine markdown optimized for AI consumption.

 ## Features